 We can obtain your Personal Information via a number of sources.
 This includes, without limitation:

-This includes your personal details such as name, surname, email address, phone number, messenger ID, resume, etc. This information is obtained through its voluntary submission to our system and may be processed for the purposes of answering your queries on our Website or Services, providing our Services, operating our Website, ensuring the security of our Website and Services, maintaining backups of our databases and communicating with you.
-The legal basis for such processing is your consent.
+- b) Information we obtain based on your use of our Website.
+This includes your personal details such as name, surname, email address, phone number, messenger ID, resume, etc. This information is obtained through its voluntary submission to our system and may be processed for the purposes of answering your queries on our Website, operating our Website, ensuring the security of our Website, maintaining backups of our databases and communicating with you.
+The legal basis for such processing is contract.

 Who we share your data with

 We may disclose your Personal Information to any member of our group of companies (i.e. our parent companies, their parent companies and all of the subsidiaries of such companies) when reasonably necessary for the purposes set out in this Policy.

 We may disclose your Personal Information to our professional advisers and business partners when reasonably necessary in order to manage risks, obtain professional advice, or to establish and defend our legal claims, whether in court or in an out-of-court procedure.

 Any our employees or partners who are associated with processing of your Personal Information have signed confidentiality agreements to respect the confidential nature of your information pursuant to applicable data protection and privacy laws.
 We never sell or rent your Personal Information to third parties.